 - (9) To select a question to answer, the candidate can do one of the following: - (a) Click on the question number on the question palette at the right of the screen to go to that numbered question directly.
 Note that using this option does NOT save the answer to the current question. - (b) Click on 'Save and Next' to save answer to current question and to go to the next question in sequence. - (c) Click on 'Mark for Review and Next' to save answer to current question, mark it for review, and to go to the next question in sequence. - (10) To select the answer, click on one of the option buttons. - (11) To change the answer, click another desired option button. - (12) To save the answer, the candidate MUST click on 'Save & Next'. - (13) To deselect a chosen answer, click on the chosen option again or click on the Clear Response button. - (14) To mark a question for review click on 'Mark for Review & Next'.
-If an answer is selected for a question that is 'Marked for Review', the answer will be considered in the final evaluation. - (15) To change an answer to a question, first select the question and then click on the new answer option followed by a click on the 'Save & Next' button. - (16) Questions that are saved or marked for review after answering will ONLY be considered for evaluation. - (17) Sections will be displayed on the top bar of the screen.
-Questions in a section can be viewed by clicking on the section name.
-The Section you will view will be highlighted. - (18) You can shuffle between section and questions any time during the examination of that particular paper, as per your convenience. - (19) Under no circumstances should a candidate click on any of the 'keyboard keys' once the exam starts as this will lock the exam. - (20) A candidate can only change his/her answer before submission. - (21) After the expiry of the exam duration (i.e. 90 minutes), candidates will not be able to attempt any question or check their answers.
-A candidate's answers would be automatically saved by the computer system even if he has not clicked the 'Submit' button.

-(22) The candidates may ask the Test Administrator about their doubts or questions only before the commencement of the test.
+If an answer is selected for a question that is 'Marked for Review', the answer will be considered in the final evaluation. - (15) To change an answer to a question, first select the question and then click on the new answer option followed by a click on the 'Save & Next' button. - (16) Questions that are saved or marked for review after answering will ONLY be considered for evaluation. - (17) Under no circumstances should a candidate click on any of the 'keyboard keys' once the exam starts as this will lock the exam. - (18) A candidate can only change his/her answer before submission. - (19) After the expiry of the entire test duration, candidates will not be able to attempt any question or check their answers.
+A candidate's answers would be automatically saved by the computer system even if he has not clicked the 'Submit' button. - (20) 30 minutes duration is allotted to attempt objective type questions.
+After 30 minutes, descriptive type paper will start for which 90 minutes duration is allotted.
+You will not be able to shuffle between objective/descriptive Papers. - (21) The candidates may ask the Test Administrator about their doubts or questions only before the commencement of the test.
 No query shall be entertained after the commencement of the examination.

-(23) Please note:
+(22) Please note for Objective type paper: